GoFightNguyen/GetProgrammingWithFSharp/Unit2_HelloFSharp/Unit2_readme.md

 The compiler determines type using type inference, see Lesson 5.
 * no `new` keyword - F# views a constructor as a function, like any other "normal" function you might define.
 The `new` keyword is optional, and generally only used when constructing objects implementing `IDisposable`
-* no semicolons - optional because the compiler uses the newling to determine you've finished an expression
+* no semicolons - optional because the compiler uses the newline to determine you've finished an expression
 * no brackets for function args - F# defines function args in two ways, __tupled form__ and __curried form__.
 For now, just know that when calling or defining
   * functions that take a single arg do not need round brackets